smithery-ai/smithery-cookbook/servers/python/quickstart/README.md

 # FastMCP Quickstart for Smithery

-A simple example of creating an MCP (Model Context Protocol) server using FastMCP with Python, designed to work with Smithery.
+A simple example of creating an MCP server using FastMCP and Python, designed to work with Smithery.

 ## What This Does